 Even if you don’t care about sky-high open rates, response rates that are eight times higher than email, and click-through rates of 36%, you’ll find the conversion rate of SMS marketing impressive.
 Instead of one single conversion rate metric, here are a couple:

-From the above sources, we can see the average SMS marketing conversion rate is 29%.
-In terms of the average increase in conversion rates attributed to texting, its 156%.
-Compare this to the average conversion rate for other digital marketing channels:
+From a variety of sources, we can see the average SMS marketing conversion rate is 29%.
+In terms of the average increase in conversion rates attributed to text message marketing, it’s 156%.
+The conversion rate for SMS is much higher than other digital marketing channels:

 SMS marketing’s conversion rate is 200% higher than the next best performing marketing channel.